pantheon-systems/quicksilver-examples/wp_cfm_import/README.md

 ## Instructions

+### Install WP-CFM

+Install the wp-cfm plugin from the master branch on [Github](https://github.com/forumone/wp-cfm).
+(We need to use the master branch here, because it allows us to set the configuration file locations - this functionality isn't in the code on wordpress.org yet).

 ### Hiding configuration files

 By default WP-CFM looks for it's configuration files in `/config`, relative to the document root of your site.
 That's not a great example on Pantheon, because it will be publically browsable.
 Instead, it would be better to store the files in `/private/config`.
-To do this:

-1. Install the wp-cfm from the master branch on [Github](https://github.com/forumone/wp-cfm).
-The plugin in the WordPress repository has not been updated with the ability to change locations.
-2. Add a mu-plugin to your site to set the wp-cfm directory paths early in the WordPress loading process.
-An example mu-plugin included in the file `alter_wpcfm_config_path.php` in this repo.
+To do this, add a mu-plugin to your site to set the wp-cfm directory paths early in the WordPress loading process.
+An example mu-plugin is included in the file `alter_wpcfm_config_path.php` in this repo.
 Just copy it to `wp-config/mu-plugins`.

 ### Creating a WP-CFM configuration file